Luv-valecha/Finance_Tracker/Readme.md

    - Track spending vs budget
    - View recommendations

+6. Anomaly Detection:
+   - When a user adds a new transaction, the system sends the transaction data to the Python backend.
+   - The Python server uses an Isolation Forest model, trained on the user’s past transactions, to detect anomalies in the new transaction.
+   - If an anomaly is detected, the user is alerted to confirm the transaction details.
+   - The transaction is either confirmed and added to the system or rejected based on the user's input.
+   - **Note:** To use the anomaly detection feature, ensure the Python server is running separately.

 ### Prerequisites
 - Node.js
 - C++ compiler
 - npm
+- Python 3.x
+- Required Python dependencies (pip install -r requirements.txt)

 ## Security
 - Password hashing